keyhan-azarjoo/Flutter-Red-WriteFile-To-ExternalMemory/README.md

 This sample demonstrates basic USB interaction and browsing of external storage connected to the device.
 The main screen lists any directories under `/storage` that are not part of the internal system storage.
 Tapping one opens a file browser where you can add, delete or rename files.
+When adding a file you can browse the external storage to choose the exact destination directory.

 The app uses the `permission_handler` plugin to request storage access.